-The HE/LX Analysis software automatically retrieves the Holter signal, patient identification number, recorder number, date and time the recording started, and any diary entries that the patient saved using the Event/Record button on the recorder from the flashcard of a NorthEast Monitoring recorder.
+The HE/LX Analysis software automatically retrieves the Holter signal, patient identification number, recorder number, date and time the recording started, and any diary entries that the patient saved using the EVENT button on the recorder from the flashcard from the recorder.
 All of this information is carried forward onto the Patient Information screen when the flashcard is read.
 You are now responsible for entering any additional data that you want to save on the Patient Information screen.